-At our Company, acting with integrity is not just expected, but required.
-Our Code of Ethics guides our employees to make ethical decisions in all aspects of their work.
-It includes topics such as using company assets, bribery and corruption, conflicts of interest, discrimination, harassment, health and safety, privacy and data protection, and protecting confidential information.
-Our commitment to acting with a high level of integrity includes a global Speak Up program and policy that provides guidance for reporting complaints in the event of alleged violations of our Code, policies or law.
-Individuals have the option of submitting concerns anonymously.
-They are assured that we do not tolerate harassment or retaliation against persons that report improper behavior.
+Our Code of Ethics empowers our team members to make principled decisions in every aspect of their work.
+Covering essential topics such as the responsible use of company assets, bribery and corruption, conflicts of interest, discrimination, harassment, health and safety, privacy and data protection, and the safeguarding of confidential information, our Code of Ethics reflects our dedication to maintaining a high level of integrity.
+Additionally, our global Speak Up program provides a secure, anonymous channel for reporting complaints related to potential violations of our Code of Ethics, policies, laws, or safety practices.